 However, there is one more piece of the puzzle:

-Again — that payment gateway is what captures and encrypts your customers’ credit card data in the e-commerce world.
+The difference between a payment gateway and a payment processor is that a payment gateway is what captures and encrypts your customers’ credit card data in the e-commerce world.

 With a payment gateway, there are several ways to accept online payments.